jeremytammik/tbc/a/1905_line_angle_dir_jig.md

 Unfortunately, such a workaround cannot be used in a generic case.
 Wrapping the call to `UngroupMembers` inside its own transaction only because any following `groupType.Groups` would return the wrong result is ugly, because it forces the caller to use a transaction group rather than a transaction.

 **Answer:** I recently had a somewhat similar problem (working w/ completely different objects though).
 It seems like in some cases the value returned by a Revit API object's property or method is always the same as when it was first obtained from the API, even after regenerating the model.
 To resolve this in my case I had to obtain a new copy of the object from the API after regenerating the model (e.g., myElement = myDocument.GetElement(myElementId);).
-I don't know if this will help in your situation but I hope it does.
+I don't know if this will help in your situation, but I hope it does.

 **Response:** Thanks for the advice.
 I just tried and in this stale case the cached info sticks around even after getting a new element.